elfmaster/shiva_blogposts/shiva_introduction.md

 and the [DEFCON 2023 Shiva
 talk](https://youtu.be/TDMWejaucdg?si=T8dDQF4KxDftP9kM) "Advancing the state of ELF binary patching with Shiva" Shiva has until now remained relatively hidden in the shadows.
-It is my goal to Demystify Shiva and humbly present it with you my dear friends and colleagues.
+It is my goal to Demystify Shiva and humbly present it to you my dear friends and colleagues.

 ## Shiva – A LEJIT Micro-Patching Framework for Linux ELF Binaries